 Let’s go back a bit so this makes a bit more sense.

-Some time in October I paid my first visit to the Local Art Gallery called the Hut, something I’d been meaning to do for ages but somehow also managed to put off.
+Local Art Gallery called the Hut, something I’d been meaning to do for ages but somehow also managed to put off.

 This little Gallery has had Fern Tree Gully grown up around it in it’s 60 odd years of existence and is a cultural treasure of the Dandenong foothills.